tompos2/rcno-reviews/README.txt

 * 5 custom widgets such as a book cover slider and book cover grid
 * site visitor rating system via the builtin comment form, or disable it if you want to
 * basic support of the new WP REST API system
+* extendable 3rd party extension/module system for easy creation of new features
 * have you book reviews show up in your site's RSS feed
 * create book purchase links using your own affiliate code
 * have your site visitors/reader leave a 5 rating via the comment form